 | Make prototype | 20 credits per use |

-Use the examples below to get a general sense of potential costs, but keep in mind that your own usage history provides the most accurate estimate of your expected credit consumption.
+Use the examples below to get a general sense of potential credit usage.
+Your own usage history will provide the most accurate estimate of expected credit consumption.

 -